 Excavation and Construction of Biopiles

-Excavation is required for ex-situ treatment of deeper soil impacts (i.e., more than 1 m below grade).
-The soils are excavated and placed into a biopile for treatment.
+For deeper soils (i.e., more than 1 m below grade), soils are excavated and placed into a biopile for treatment.
 Biopiles typically consist of an impermeable base with leachate and vapour controls and can range in size from 1 m3 to 10,000 m3 depending on site objectives.
-Once the soil is excavated and placed in a biopile, amendments can be added to promote treatment of the contaminants of concern.
+Amendments are added to soils to promote biological or chemical treatment of the contaminants of concern.
 When the applicable standards are achieved, the soils can be removed from the biopile and re-purposed on the site.

 Addition of Amendments

 Addition of amendments is used in conjunction with either tilling or biopiles.
 The types of amendments are determined based on the contaminants of concern.
 For example, a pesticide site may require Daramend® to promote anaerobic treatment, whereas a PHC site may require addition of oxygen releasing materials to promote aerobic bioremediation.
 Each site receives a custom dosage of amendments based on the types and quantities of contaminants present.

 Aeration and vapour control is a component of biopile ex-situ remediation and it can involve the addition of oxygen (i.e., aerobic treatment), the removal of oxygen (i.e., anaerobic treatment), or the capture and treatment of vapours prior to discharge into the natural atmosphere.
 Vertex has mobile ECA permits for aeration and vapour controls.

 Leachate treatment is a component of biopile ex-situ remediation involving the capture and treatment or disposal of leacheates from a biopile.
 Vertex has mobile ECA permits for the capture and treatment of biopile leachates.

 Some benefits of our ex-situ remediation methods are: